 You can check out the real cost of renovating a home by clicking the link.

 You can’t do it all yourself

 DIYing can be a great way to reduce costs during the building process and can be very satisfying.
 However, it is important to know that it is impossible to do it all yourself.
 Some things such as plumbing and electrics should only be handled by professionals.
+Clearing junk should be done by a reliable company who offers rubbish collection in Chiswick.
 Doing them yourself will not only cause further damage but may also injure you in the process.
 You can click here to see a list of things you should and shouldn’t DIY.

 You will need somewhere else to live (for part of it)